 Modern Slavery Statement

-The University's supply chains mainly fall within the following 'top-level' categories:
+Our supply chains broadly fall within the following 'top-level' categories:

 - ICT equipment and services

 The principal areas that carry material risks in relation to modern slavery and human trafficking are office supplies, laboratory consumables, ICT and AV equipment and some estates and facilities management services.